-What are the Master Locksmiths Association Four Member Sectors?
+What is the Master Locksmiths Association Member Sectors?

-The Master Locksmiths Association comprises of the following four membership sectors that you can join:
+As the UK’s largest trade association for locksmiths, the Master Locksmiths Association comprises of the following membership sectors that you can join.

 The British Locksmiths Institute is for the training of individuals who wish to gain competence and progress from Student Member to Advanced Student Member of the BLI and then to become Members of the Master Locksmiths Association, or to gain a certificate in locksmithing.